UBC-MDS/ds-toolbox/chapters/en/module5.md

 The <code> lecture-todo </code> branch shows up alone on the latest commit.
 If the changes were on GitHub there would be at least one branch with the <code> origin/ </code> prefix on the latest commit as well.
 </opt>
 <opt text='The most recent local commit of this repository has associated the message "Update readme"' >
-The most recent commits are always the first to appear in the representation of the trees.
+By default, the most recent commits appear on the top of commit history.
 </opt>
 <opt text='The commits a949e61 and 0a8dfef exist only in your local computer' correct='true'>
 The labels <code> origin/master</code>, <code>origin/HEAD</code> that are pointing the last change in the remote are downstream these two commits.
 This means that a949e61 and 0a8dfef were created after pulling or cloning from GitHub.